Scripting

 Unity 3D

 Unity 3D is the main engine I use to develop game prototypes.
-I like to challenge myself by designing and implementing new gameplay each time I start a new project.
-I have already tackled many features Unity offers - for both 3D and 2D games - and plan to soon have a deeper look at particle systems.
+I like to challenge myself by designing and implementing new gameplay each time I start a project.
+All these projects have been developed using the C# programming language.

 Visual Scripting